What is interest?

 You may not know this, but with a standard mortgage, the interest is calculated monthly.
 The amount of interest versus principal you pay with each monthly payment can be easily calculated through an amortization schedule calculator, which may also be referred to as a mortgage payoff calculator.

 While these tools are readily available on the internet and often offered by lenders, not many people actually do one.
-We also designed our own interactive amortization schedule calculator, which you can download for free below by clicking the link.

 The numbers are staggering.

 Let’s say you just bought a house.
 You have good credit and little debt, so you landed a 30-year mortgage with a fixed interest rate of 4%.
 To makes things simple, let’s say you put 20% down and have a conventional loan (a 20% down payment eliminates mortgage insurance, which will add even more to the monthly payment).
 The balance of your mortgage is $200,000, your yearly home insurance is $500, and your taxes are $3,000.
 You just made your first payment of $1246.50 (PITI).
 If you take out taxes and insurance, the payment going toward the loan and interest is $954.83 (PI).